bigjosh/TSL/README.md

 ### Hardware

+Trivially reroute J2:2 and J2:3 to avoid the unnecessary vias.
+I know one will ever see these because they are under the LCD and battery holder, but still they bug me.

 Add a supplemental pull-up resistor to ~RESET line.
 In dry conditions it is possible to reset the XMEGA over the built-in pull-up when it is in the tube using static fields.
 Don't really need this since the firmware is spurious RESET tolerant, but cleaner.

-Add a diode or MOSFET over the RTC so that the RTC backup capacitor can not back feed the XMEGA.
-This would let us use the RTC built-in voltage detector to drop into backup mode which would reduce drain when batteries are pulled.
-Don't really need this, but cleaner at the cost of one part.
+Try using the ~INT line from the RTC to trigger an update on the MCU.
+We would use an internal pullup on the MUC pin.
+Since this pin on the RTC is open collector, this would eliminate any power drain from the RTC to the MCU during battery changes.
+To be seen if this set up uses significantly more power during normal operation since the RTC is shorting the pull-up to ground.
+We could potentially turn off the pull-up very quickly after waking, and then wait to turn it back on until we know that the ~INT pin is open again.
+The ~INT pin is closed fort about 7ms and then automatically opened again, so we could probably use the Watchdog timer to sleep during this period.

-Add an Ultra-Low Quiescent Current Low-Dropout Linear Regulator in front of the XMEAG.
+Add an Ultra-Low Quiescent Current Low-Dropout Linear Regulator in front of the XMEGA.
 The current drops from 5.6uA@3.2V to 4.2uA@2.0V, so some potential for savings here, but worth the extra part?

 Try driving the LCD bias voltages directly from the battery voltage.
 The Energizer Ultra's have remarkably stable voltage over most of their lives and we go into Low Battery mode when they start to drop, so might be able to save power by disabling the XMEGA charge pump and finding contrast settings that work with the battery voltage direct?